 The FSC celebrated its 10th anniversary in Sept.
 2010.
 The regular meeting and a colloquium entitled “Looking Back, Looking Forward in Stakeholder Engagement” were opened to all interested parties.
 It was the occasion to take stock of achievements, conduct a multi-stakeholder discussion, and gather guidance on new directions for the FSC.
 Download all the presentations here to learn about governance, relationship-building among stakeholders, and partnership arrangements in radioactive waste management.

 The FSC convenes a series of alternating meetings and workshops.
 The regular meetings include lectures and topical case study sessions to share experience.
-At each national workshop and community visit, a wide spectrum of stakeholders from the host country are invited to express their views on the process by which they are involved in waste management governance.
+At each national workshop and community visit, a wide spectrum of stakeholders from the host country express their views on the process by which they are involved in waste management governance.

 |About the Forum on Stakeholder Confidence|